jamesraymusic/jamesraymusic.github.io/lyrics/marie.md

 [Chorus]
 _Ahah_

-We have been [all night and ...], anyone can see
+We've been out all night as anyone can see

 [Chorus]
 _Ahah_